|

 annually based on a financial index for the remaining

+loan term.
 Fixed Rate Mortgage - A

 mortgage with an interest rate that stays the same